kaw393939/eaikw/src/blog/from-doer-to-steward-how-ai-changes-thinking.md

 title: "From Doer to Steward: How AI Is Rewiring the Way You Think"
 description: "Microsoft researchers tracked 936 real work tasks and found AI doesn't just change what you do—it fundamentally shifts how you think.
 Here's what's changing, and why it matters."
 date: 2025-11-25
-tags: ["AI", "cognitive skills", "work", "productivity", "critical thinking"]
+tags: ["AI", "cognitive skills", "work", "productivity", "critical thinking", "knowledge work", "cognitive shifts"]
+keywords: ["AI cognitive shifts", "AI work transformation", "information verification", "AI stewardship", "cognitive offloading", "AI problem solving", "knowledge work AI", "AI thinking skills"]
+excerpt: "72-79% of workers report AI makes thinking 'easier.'
+But cognitive load didn't disappear—it shifted.
+Three fundamental changes to how your brain works with AI."
 ---

 There's a moment I see repeatedly in my EverydayAI training sessions.
 Someone uses ChatGPT to draft an email, reads it, tweaks a sentence, and hits send.
 Ten minutes instead of thirty.
 They feel productive.
 Efficient.
 Smart.